Q Does the fair board need a state fair board license?

 Q Is a State's Attorney required to file a formal criminal complaint upon the request of a citizen or victim?

 No. North Dakota law gives a state's attorney considerable discretion in making a decision whether to charge someone with a crime.
-The States Attorney is required by law to consider many factors in making the charging decision, including the requirement of probable cause and the reasonable probability of obtaining a conviction.
+The States Attorney may consider many factors in making the charging decision.
 If you have concerns about why a certain charge was made or not filed, contact the prosecuting attorney who made the decision.
 That person is in the best position to explain the reasons and the basis for the decision whether or not to charge certain crimes or individuals.

 Q I want to dismiss a criminal complaint or no longer want to continue with a criminal prosecution.
 Is the prosecuting attorney required to dismiss the criminal charges?

 No. A violation of a criminal law is a public offense.
 Unlike a private legal action in which you would hire a lawyer and bring your own lawsuit, criminal charges are prosecuted by public officials representing the citizens of the state or a city.
 The prosecuting attorney is not your attorney but is the attorney for the public at-large.
 In addition, a criminal complaint can be signed or an arrest can be made by law enforcement authorities even though you may express your desire that the entire matter be dropped or ignored.
 Although the prosecuting attorney will consider your request to dismiss a criminal charge, that attorney is not required to do so.
 You can even be subpoenaed to testify as a witness at a trial even though you want to drop the criminal charges.

 Q I bought a car over the weekend - don't I have 3 days to return it if it isn't what I wanted?

 No. There is no three-day right to cancel when purchasing a vehicle.
 The three-day right to cancel applies only to purchases made other than at a normal place of business, or in your home.